 Professor Rawlingson presents a very readable account of Phoenician culture and history as understood in the late 19th century.
 He draws on both available archeological data of the day plus extensive data from classical authors of Greek and Roman times.
-While the author lacked acheological information available today, his information on dress, religion, language and colonization patterns are consistent with more recent accounts.
+While the author lacked archaeological information available today, his information on dress, religion, language and colonisation patterns are consistent with more recent accounts.
 This is an excellent and interesting presentation, despite its grounding in late 19th century outlook.

 Ancient Explorers of America... , by Aleck Loker 4 Star (history)

 B, Age 12-90, Barnes&Nobel, Amazon etc.

 During the last 30 years, scientists have revised what they believe about the "peopling" of America.
 Lay persons who are not scientists have also offered speculative theories.
 Each chapter of this book summarises a different theory & provides the evidence that supports it.
 One chapter covers Viking settlements in Greenland while another covers possible landings by the Welsh circa 1200 AD.
 The book begins with neolithic man (i.e. stone age) and covers about a dozen such theories.
 The author does not champion any theory, he only presents the evidence whether little or much.